Jansevska/price_tracker/README.md

 Nevertheless, the project remains a source of great interest and potential.
 I am eager to develop it further, aiming for a comprehensive tool that can monitor various products, incorporate data visualization, and implement an effective text message notification system.
 The journey has been challenging, but it is far from over.

 ## TESTING
-Due to time constraints, the testing phase was abbreviated.
 Notifications were tested with a 1-minute interval instead of the intended 24-hour cycle.
 While this does not adhere to standard testing protocols, it served as a preliminary check to ensure basic functionality.
-Future testing phases will aim for a more thorough and time-appropriate evaluation to ensure reliability and effectiveness of the notification system.
+Tested the GET method using Postman the response is 200, it shows all the object's information.
+But I'm still having a hard time with POST method.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.